FARGO, ND – Lisa Balzer never imagined that a former part-time gig would blossom into a full-time dream career.

 The same goes for her kids.
 If they’re home sick from school, she can work from home or take time off to care for them.

 “It’s so hard to find employers that support you like that,” Balzer says.
 “I just love how much Gate City Bank cares about people.”

 Balzer also appreciates how generous Gate City Bank is when it comes to giving back to communities.
 The bank believes in supporting its communities through paid volunteer time, charitable contributions and in-kind donations (such as reduced interest rate loans for nonprofit organizations).

-Team members have provided $36.6 million in philanthropic giving and more than 285,000 hours of team volunteerism to over 1,000 charities since 2003.
+Team members have provided $36.6 million in philanthropic giving and more than 285,000 volunteer hours to over 1,000 charities since 2003.
 Whether it’s blood drives, food pantries, fundraisers or something similar, Gate City Bank is there.

 “Gate City Bank makes it easy for team members to give back in so many ways,” she says.
 “It’s especially helpful that the bank lets you know about opportunities you weren’t aware of, then encourages you to give back during work hours.”

 Balzer also appreciates the competitive benefits that are offered at Gate City Bank.
-In addition to the caregiver leave and maternity/paternity leave she’s witnessed and experienced, she also appreciates the low-premium health plan, which comes with a low deductible of $250.
+In addition to the caregiver leave and maternity/paternity leave she’s witnessed and experienced, she also appreciates the low-premium health plan.

 At the end of the day, Balzer appreciates how Gate City Bank gives team members countless opportunities to grow and thrive in their careers through training and mentorship.